GoogleCloudPlatform/DataflowTemplates/v2/dataplex/README_Dataplex_JDBC_Ingestion.md

 * **useColumnAlias** : If enabled (set to true) the pipeline will consider column alias ("AS") instead of the column name to map the rows to BigQuery.
 Defaults to false.
 * **fetchSize** : It should ONLY be used if the default value throws memory errors.
 If not set, using Beam's default fetch size.
 * **updateDataplexMetadata** : Whether to update Dataplex metadata for the newly created entities.
 Only supported for Cloud Storage destination.
 If enabled, the pipeline will automatically copy the schema from source to the destination Dataplex entities, and the automated Dataplex Discovery won't run for them.
 Use this flag in cases where you have managed schema at the source.
 Defaults to: false.
-* **useStorageWriteApi** : If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
-Defaults to: false.
+* **useStorageWriteApi** : If `true`, the pipeline uses the BigQuery Storage Write API (https://cloud.google.com/bigquery/docs/write-api).
+The default value is `false`.
+For more information, see Using the Storage Write API (https://beam.apache.org/documentation/io/built-in/google-bigquery/#storage-write-api).
-* **useStorageWriteApiAtLeastOnce** : This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
-If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
-Defaults to: false.
+* **useStorageWriteApiAtLeastOnce** : When using the Storage Write API, specifies the write semantics.
+To use at-least-once semantics (https://beam.apache.org/documentation/io/built-in/google-bigquery/#at-least-once-semantics), set this parameter to `true`.
+To use exactly-once semantics, set the parameter to `false`.
+This parameter applies only when `useStorageWriteApi` is `true`.
+The default value is `false`.